 Meanwhile, I was working in the journalism and communications industry, writing for publications worldwide, in addition to monetizing what had started as my own travel blog, “MADbudget: a local’s guide to Madrid.”
 When FACTHOUS came across my communications background, the company recruited me in 2012 as Corporate Development Director to run its global marketing campaigns and talent recruitment programs.
 I was introduced to ROOSTERGNN, an abandoned baby, that, with all the corporate clients the company had to attend to, no one was really paying attention to.

 As a journalist and communicator at heart, I took ownership of ROOSTERGNN.
 The neglected baby now had a mother – and a mission.
-My vision for ROOSTERGNN: to convert it into a bilingual non-profit news agency promoting freedom of expression and journalism education worldwide.
+My vision for ROOSTERGNN: to convert it into a non-profit news agency promoting freedom of expression and journalism and communications education worldwide.

 Together with José Luis Barrionuevo Quintela, Marketing Director of FACTHOUS, we presented a new project, complete with a revised design, technical specifications and international marketing plan, for ROOSTERGNN.
 José Luis, immersed in the launch of his own digital TV software, has always been passionate about new challenges and about communication in general.
 Thanks to his expertise in digital and corporate marketing, we presented a business plan with a defined strategy for ROOSTERGNN.